-Medical coders and billers match letter and number codes to medical treatments, diagnoses, and medications.
+Medical coders and billers assign codes to medical treatments, diagnoses, and medications.
 Every time a patient receives professional health care, the providers assign a code and create an insurance claim.
 This ensures that the health care providers are paid for their services.
+The codes are even used by international health organizations to compile health statistics, discover patterns of disease, and track the costs of health care.

 Medical coders are responsible for accurately coding claims.
 They check medical records for doctors' and nurses' notes, lab tests, and x-rays that explain what treatments the patients received.
-They are trained to know insurance plans, regulations, codes, and guidelines and use this knowledge to assign correct codes for procedures and supplies used to treat the patient and maintain the patient's privacy.
+They are trained to know insurance plans, regulations, codes, and guidelines.
+They use this knowledge for accuracy when assigning codes for procedures and supplies used to treat the patient and maintain the patient's privacy.